Johnson leaves Downing Street to offer resignation to queen

 Writing in the Financial Times on Monday, Kwarteng said a Truss government would “take immediate action … to get families and businesses through this winter and the next.”
 He, too, did not supply any details.

-In theory, Truss has time to make her mark: She does not have to call a national election until 2024.
+In theory, Truss has time to make her mark: She doesn’t have to call a national election until 2024.
 But opinion polls already give the main opposition Labour Party a steady lead, and the worse the economy gets, the more pressure will grow.

 Truss and her new Cabinet also face multiple foreign policy crises, including the war in Ukraine and frosty post-Brexit relations with the European Union.

 As foreign secretary Truss was a firm supporter of Ukraine’s resistance to Russian invasion, and as prime minister she will continue the U.K.’s civilian and military support for Kyiv.
 She has said her first phone call with a world leader will be to President Volodymyr Zelenskyy.

 She has also pledged to boost U.K. defense spending from just over 2% to 3% of gross domestic product — another expensive promise.

 She’s likely to have much cooler conversations with EU leaders, who have been annoyed by Truss’s uncompromising stance as foreign secretary in talks over trade rules for Northern Ireland, an unresolved Brexit issue that has soured relations between London and Brussels.
 With the U.K. threatening to breach the legally binding divorce treaty, and the EU launching legal action in return, the dispute could escalate into a trade war between the U.K. and the 27-nation bloc.